Carter Bradley: Las Vegas Raiders

 Bradley signed with the Las Vegas Raiders as an undrafted free agent on April 27, 2024.
 He was waived on August 27, and re-signed to the practice squad.
 Bradley was promoted to the active roster on December 10.

 On July 14, 2025, Bradley was waived by the Raiders.

 San Francisco 49ers

 On July 31, 2025, Bradley signed with the San Francisco 49ers.
 He was waived/injured on August 25.

 Jacksonville Jaguars

 On September 30, 2025, Bradley was signed to the Jacksonville Jaguars' practice squad.
+He signed a reserve/future contract with Jacksonville on January 12, 2026.

+On August 30, 2026, Bradley was waived/injured by the Jaguars.

 Personal life

-Bradley is the son of San Francisco 49ers assistant head coach Gus Bradley.
+Bradley is the son of Tennessee Titans defensive coordinator Gus Bradley.